 Our favourite places to stay on this sleepy Cebu island.

-Mitsubishi, Hitachi, Tokyo Metro, Sumitomo, and Alstom are among 28 Japanese transport giants that just showed up to say they want a piece of the Philippines’ biggest railway project ever.
-The government’s ₱874-billion North-South Commuter Railway (NSCR) is now officially on their radar, and that could mean a future of Japan-level trains in Manila and beyond.
+Mitsubishi, Hitachi, Tokyo Metro, Sumitomo, and Alstom are among 28 Japanese transport giants that want a part of the biggest railway project in Philippine history.
+These massive companies are now officially looking at the ₱874-billion North-South Commuter Railway (NSCR).
+Because of this interest, the future of commuting in Manila and nearby provinces could soon feature the same high-quality trains seen in Japan.

 Also read: The Clark International Airport Underground Train Is in the Works